rundocs/jekyll-rtd-theme/README.md

 The type of progression, which combines both the additive and multiplicative growth procedures of the other two progressions, is called ‘harmonic’.
 The most important and mysterious characteristic of this form of harmonic, proportional progression is the fact that the inverse of any harmonic progression is an arithmetic progression.
 Thus 2, 3, 4, 5…is an **ascending arithmetic** progression, while the inverse series (1/2, 1/3, ¼, 1/5…) is a **descending harmonic** progression. _(Source: [Cosmic-Core](https://www.cosmic-core.org/free/pythagorean-mathematics-gnomons-the-lambda-and-the-tetraktys/))_.
 ```

 These two strips follow the shape of an inverted “V” or the “Platonic Lambda”.
 Lambda is the 11th letter of the Greek alphabet.
-The triangular form represents its divine nature like the tetraktys that act as our [base frame](/docs).
+The triangular form represents its divine nature like the tetraktys acting as our [base frame](/docs).

 ![Inner Hexagon](https://user-images.githubusercontent.com/36441664/83331599-55cb5c00-a2c1-11ea-833e-b14dd79b5f2d.jpg)